ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Second solution: SSD (Single Shot MultiBox Detector)

-In the last years Convolutional Neural Networks demonstrated to be very successful for object detection.
-This is way I was curious to test a deep learning approach to detect vehicles.
+In the last years, Convolutional Neural Networks demonstrated to be very successful for object detection.
+That's why I was curious to test a deep learning approach to detect vehicles.
 [Here](http://www.cs.toronto.edu/~urtasun/courses/CSC2541_Winter17/detection.pdf) you can find a nice presentation showing the object detection state-of-the-art.

 Here a graph showing the result of the Pascal VOC Challenge in the past years (Slide credit: [Renjie Liao](http://www.cs.toronto.edu/~urtasun/courses/CSC2541/05_2D_detection.pdf)):

 <img src="./examples/detection_CNN.png" width="800" alt="" />

-Finally, I decided to use SSD that seems to be one of the best method, taking into account speed and accuracy (Slide credit: Wei Liu):
+Finally, I decided to use SSD that seems to be one of the best methods, taking into account speed and accuracy (Slide credit: Wei Liu):

 <img src="./examples/SSDvsYOLO.png" width="800" alt="" />